Kitware/vtk-js/Sources/Widgets/Core/WidgetManager/api.md

 `CaptureOn.MOUSE_RELEASE` and `CaptureOn.MOUSE_MOVE`.
 - `MOUSE_RELEASE` will capture the picking buffer whenever any mouse button is released.
 This will capture the entire visible rendering surface and make it available for picking.
 This means capture phase may take longer for larger screens, but picking will be lightning-fast for static scenes.
 - `MOUSE_MOVE` will capture the picking buffer whenever the mouse moves.
 The difference between `RELEASE` is that `MOVE` will restrict the effective pick buffer to a 1x1 pixel under the mouse, so the performance of the capture phase is much faster than that of `RELEASE`, at the expense of slightly slower picking performance for static scenes.

+Note that the picking buffer is not updated when the widget state is modified.
+The widget manager only updates the picking buffer whenever the mouse moves, which is sufficient for most purposes.

+This does not support touch-based interfaces at the moment.